Wilshire Advisors

-Wilshire Associates, Inc. is an American independent investment management firm that offers consulting services and analytical products and manages fund of funds investment vehicles for a global client base.
+Wilshire Advisors (previously Wilshire Associates) is an American independent investment management firm that offers consulting services and analytical products and manages fund of funds investment vehicles for a global client base.
 Wilshire manages capital for more than 600 institutional investors globally representing more than $8 trillion of capital.
 Wilshire is also known for the creation of the Wilshire 5000 stock index in 1974 and more recently the Wilshire 4500 stock index.

 Wilshire operates from four business units: